QuantumSimulator

 • Hardware-native gate on IBM quantum processors

-U3 is the practical “compile target” for single-qubit operations.
-When a quantum compiler breaks down your circuit, every single-qubit unitary eventually becomes a U3 (or its decomposition into native gates).
-Understanding U3 means understanding the full space of single-qubit operations.
+U3 is the practical compile target for single-qubit operations.
+When a quantum compiler breaks down your circuit for hardware, every single-qubit gate eventually becomes a U3 or its decomposition into native gates.
+Understanding U3 means understanding the full three-dimensional space of single-qubit operations.

 Test your understanding